A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Two new compartmental models

-These are clearly very complicated, and it is not clear whether the components are even positive for positive parameters.
-Examples suggest that for realistic COVID-19 parameters, $p_2$ has some negative components and can be ignored, while $p_3$ has all positive components and should be treated as a realistic endemic equilibrium.
+The SVE(R)IRS system has three equilibria.
+One of them, denoted $p_1$, is the disease-free equilibrium that will be analyzed in Section \ref{subsec: new DFE vax}.
+The other two, denoted $p_2, p_3$, correspond to endemic equilibria and are square-root conjugate to each other.
+However, $p_2$ has negative components and is thus biologically irrelevant, while $p_3$ has all components positive and thus represents a true endemic equilibrium.
+Formally, we have the following result, analogous to Lemma \ref{lemma: new endemic relevance}, whose proof appears in the \hyperref[appendix endeq]{Appendix}.

+\begin{proposition} If $\mathfrak R_0>1$, then there exists a unique endemic equilibrium point for the SVE(R)IRS system. \end{proposition}

-The linearization of our system at either point is unwieldy; Mathematica cannot even determine when the determinant vanishes, let alone compute eigenvalues.
+The linearization of our system at $p_3$ is unwieldy; Mathematica cannot even determine when the determinant vanishes, let alone compute eigenvalues.
 It can, however, produce the characteristic polynomial, so the methods of \cite{Fuller} applied in the proof of Lemma \ref{lemma: new endemic stability} could potentially work.
 However, the characteristic polynomial is a complex expression and it is hard to tell whether the coefficients are positive; something similar is expected for $G$, the bialternate product of this matrix with itself.

-Therefore the existence, uniqueness, and stability of $p_3$ remain open.
-The methods used to prove Lemmas \ref{lemma: new endemic relevance} and \ref{lemma: new endemic stability} could potentially work with more insight or computational power, but other techniques might be necessary.
-For now we limit ourselves to examples, which provide hope that the analogues of these Lemmas may indeed hold for the SVE(R)IRS model.
+Therefore the stability of $p_3$ remains open.
+For now we limit ourselves to examples, which provide hope that the analogues of Lemma \ref{lemma: new endemic stability} may indeed hold for the SVE(R)IRS model.

 \begin{example} When

 we have $\mathfrak{R}_0 \approx 0.719$ and we find that neither $p_2$ nor $p_3$ contains all positive coordinates.
 So there is no relevant endemic equilibrium for these parameters.
 Section \ref{subsec: new DFE vax} shows that there is in fact a stable disease-free equilibrium.